TabularEditor/TabularEditorDocs/common/xmla-as-connectivity.md

 - Semantic models in My Workspace.
 - Excel workbook semantic models

+In Fabric, the default semantic model of a lakehouse or warehouse can be opened/connected to in Tabular Editor, but [not edited](https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-connect-tools#considerations-and-limitations)

 ## Troubleshooting XMLA connections

 ### Testing a simple connection